-We don’t yet exactly know how these will translate to a post-IDFA world, and we’re working with the various companies to rebuild the integrations.
+We don’t yet exactly know how these will translate to a world without device-level data, and we’re working with the various companies to rebuild the integrations.
 One approach may involve you modifying your SDK integration to do an SDK-to-SDK data transfer (we don’t have docs for every integration yet but you can see an example for how this works with our Firebase integration), rather than have it be done server-to-server.
 We’ll share more DI-specific migration guides once we confirm them.

 If you use Universal Ads and ad network integrations or other data integrations, it’s quite possible that there will be a required Branch SDK update for iOS 14.
 We’ll confirm the specifics as we get more insight from our ad network and data partners on the integration requirements.